Written by: Susan Stafford-Pooley

 What is your riding level?

-Where will you keep your horse?
+Where will you keep it?

 If you are very lucky and your parents have a rural property large enough for horse-keeping, that is one option, but it also involves the greatest amount of labour on your part.
-You might keep your horse at a friend’s farm, or board him at a public boarding stable (see “Housing Options” article).
+You might keep your new animal at a friend’s farm, or board him at a public boarding stable (see “Housing Options” article).

 Size, colour and age